exercism/configlet/README.md

 Configlet's checks are therefore important for maintaining the integrity of Exercism.

 The `configlet lint` command is still under development.
-The list of currently implemented checks is [here](https://github.com/exercism/configlet/issues/249).
+Check [the list of currently implemented checks](https://github.com/exercism/configlet/issues/249) to see which have been implemented.

 ## `configlet sync`